The Growing Concern for Amphetamine Addiction

 Seeking Treatment for Amphetamine Addiction

 In the event that you struggle with addiction to amphetamines, do not lose hope.
 Sobriety and freedom from drug abuse are possible, and support is available.
 Consequently, the best option for amphetamine addiction is a dedicated treatment facility.
 We offer medical, psychiatric, clinical, and aftercare help for each individual struggling with any form of addiction.
 We also understand that those addicted to amphetamines, like most other addictive substances, are prone to low self-esteem and depression.
 Additionally, we work with our patients to develop a healthy lifestyle, balance, and happiness.
-By the same token, at Florida House Experience, you can choose the recovery path that uniquely meets your needs, wants and lifestyle.
+By the same token, at FHE Health, you can choose the recovery path that uniquely meets your needs, wants and lifestyle.